A Pragmatic Guide to Data Engineering Project Management

 The project is not “done” at launch.
 It transitions into a continuous loop of monitoring, cost management, and enhancement based on real-world usage.

 Selecting a consulting partner is the highest-leverage decision an engineering leader makes on a data project.
 The right firm accelerates your roadmap by years; the wrong one consumes budget and delivers technical debt.
-The objective is to penetrate sales pitches and identify partners with proven, relevant expertise.
+The goal of an RFP is to cut through sales pitches and identify partners with proven, relevant expertise.

 Structuring a Technically Rigorous RFP